nick-borisov/static-boilerplate-setup/README.md

 ### SVG

 On project available svg sprite.
-All icons from `assets/images/icons/sprite-...` folders automatically include to inline HTML sprite via js.
+All icons from `assets/images/icons/sprite-...` folders will automatically include to HTML via js.
 Example usage:
 ```html
 <svg>
     <use xlink:href="#<ICON-NAME>"/>
 </svg>
 ```

 `sprite-complex` contain complex icons without elements formatting.
 Can be changed only size.
+Use for multi-colors, shadowed icons etc.

 `spite-simple` contain "one color" icons where elements are not intersect, can be changed color and size.
+Use for simple one color icons.

-> In case when including sprite will be changed and you will need a static file, look for comments in `webpack.config.js`.
+> In case when you need a static file, look for comments in `For static sprite file` in `webpack.config.js`.
 And remove script from `src/js/main.js`

-Rules when icon should be added in sprite:
-* reusable
-* single color without no shadows

-By default there is a few groups:
-* UI - for interface interactions
-* Social - social networks icons
-* Other - do not included to the sprite, since do not satisfied the rules

 ### HTML / CSS
 [Use BEM methodology](https://en.bem.info/methodology/).